learn-co-curriculum/dsc-introduction-to-numpy/README.md

 ### A Temperature Conversion Example

 Now, let's imagine we have a list of temperatures that represent the average high temperatures for each month of the year in NYC.
-Currently, this list has all the temperatures in fahrenheit.
-However, since NYC has such a large international presence and population, it would be great to also have these numbers in celsius as well.
-Without NumPy, we would have to access each element individually, get its value, convert the value to celcius, and add the new value to a new array.
-With NumPy, we can just multiply each element by the factor we need to convert fahrenheit to celcius.
+Currently, this list has all the temperatures in Fahrenheit.
+However, since NYC has such a large international presence and population, it would be great to also have these numbers in Celsius as well.
+Without NumPy, we would have to access each element individually, get its value, convert the value to Celsius, and add the new value to a new array.
+With NumPy, we can just multiply each element by the factor we need to convert Fahrenheit to Celsius.

-The formula for converting fahrenheit to celsius is below:
+The formula for converting Fahrenheit to Celsius is below:
 ```
 T(°C) = (T(°F) - 32) × 5/9
 ```